codeforboston/plogalong/README.md

   - To run Plogalong on an Android device:
   <br>1.
 Install Expo on your Android device from the Google play store.
   <br>2.
-In Expo XDE in your browser, select Connection > Tunnel
+In Expo XDE in your browser, select Connection > Tunnel.
+Wait for a new link and QR code to generate below the connection options, and then click on the link to copy it to your clipboard.
   <br>3.
-Open Expo on your Android device and select Scan QR Code.
+Open Expo on your Android device.
+If you are on an emulated Android device, then select Open from Clipboard.
+Otherwise, select Scan QR Code.
   <br>4.
 There should be a message saying 'Building JavaScript Bundle as the Application loads.
   <br>5.
 Boom!
 You're ready to Plog.